MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 ### CONVERSATION
 The Conversation trapping covers friendly social interaction, especially if that interaction involves making a good impression on someone else.
 It's also the "default" social trapping, for those times when whatever the player's trying to do doesn't fall neatly into any other trapping.
 The primary function of Conversation is to make a good first impression on someone else, improve their attitude toward you, or gain a temporary social advantage over them with an aspect maneuver.

 By default, an NPC's initial reaction toward a character will be mildly negative, neutral, or mildly positive.
 Stronger attitudes, such as love, hate, friendliness, respect, and so on, generally result from deeper, pre-existing knowledge of the character, and are unlikely to change dramatically in a first meeting.
-If the GM's uncertain about which of these applies, roll a Fudge die: - for mildly negative, 0 for neutral, and + for mildly positive.
+If the GM's uncertain about which of these applies, roll a Fate die: - for mildly negative, 0 for neutral, and + for mildly positive.

 If the player doesn't want to accept this reaction roll, she can attempt to turn on the charm and improve upon it.
 Make an opposed skill roll; if the rating of the NPC's relevant skill is unknown, it defaults to Mediocre.
-A successful roll in either the character's favor or the NPC's favor adjusts the NPC's attitude; a successful roll with spin adjusts it even further, as shown below.
+A successful roll in either the character's favor or the NPC's favor adjusts the NPC's attitude; successful with style adjusts it even further, as shown below.

 Hostile: The NPC actively wants to harm the character, physically, socially, or otherwise.